tillmzw/cos/content/posts/29-The-Dinner.md

 ## The offer

-He offers only one of the
+He offers only one of the adventurers a chance to leave Barovia if they deliver him informatiion on van Richten.
+But not all of them.
+It seems a ploy to turn the adventurers against each other.

 # The Skull